garden-io/garden/examples/hot-reload-k8s/README.md

 serviceResource:
   kind: Deployment # <--- The kind of the K8s resource that should be considered the service resource
   name: node-service # <--- The name of the K8s resource that should be considered the service resource
-  containerModule: node-image # <--- The container module that contains the source code that should be hot reloaded
+  imageModule: node-image # <--- The container module that contains the source code that should be hot reloaded
   containerName: node-service # <--- The name of the container in the K8s spec that we're syncing to
   hotReloadArgs: [npm, run, dev] # <--- This is optional and allows you to override the hot reload args of the container module
 manifests: